wifisensing/PicoScenes-Manual/source/user.rst

      -
      -

-     .. hint: If you are using PicoScenes but the above grid misses your affiliation, please `tell us <mailto:zpj@xidian.edu.cn>`_.
+.. hint:: If you are using PicoScenes but the above grid misses your affiliation, please `tell us <mailto:zpj@xidian.edu.cn>`_.